frankbesch/nimble-oke/PROJECT_SUMMARY.md

 ### To Understand

-- Study Makefile targets
+- study Makefile targets
-- Review `scripts/_lib.sh` for shared patterns
+- review `scripts/_lib.sh` for shared patterns
-- Explore Helm chart structure
+- explore Helm chart structure

 ### To Extend

-- Add custom Makefile targets
+- add custom Makefile targets
-- Extend `_lib.sh` with new helpers
+- extend `_lib.sh` with new helpers
-- Customize Helm values for your models
+- customize Helm values for your models
-- Integrate with CI/CD pipelines
+- integrate with CI/CD pipelines

 ## References